MBS-Multidisciplinary Biomedical Science

 This course will provide a rigorous overview of scientific reading, writing, and presenting skills, with a focus on career development.
 Students will work in teams to read, present and critique journal club articles; prepare and review resumes, individualized development plans (IDPs) and personal statements, followed by submission of re-writes; and learn effective interview skills via mock interview format.

 To be determined by the Program Director and prospective Course Directors.

 MBS 697.
-Colloquium in Biomedical Science.
+Colloquium for MBS Plan I Thesis Students.
 1 Hour.

 This required colloquium course will be taught using a journal club format.
 Students will be taught to critically review scientific literature, while gaining effective written and oral scientific communication skills.
 Students working in small groups will be responsible for choosing a current biomedical research article and sharing their review of this article in a Power Point (PPT) presentation.
 Student audience members will be responsible for asking questions during the presentation and for submitting a review of each article in abstract form.
 The Course Director will provide initial instruction in the critical review, presentation and written summary of scientific literature.
 Topics to be covered include: critical review (background and rationale for study; identification of hypothesis; description of methods used; presentation of results and their interpretation; indicate significance of study and describe next step experiments), effective communication of research articles via Power Point presentations; and writing assignments based on articles discussed in class.
 When possible, scientific integrity in research will be a focus of in-class discussions.

 MBS 698.
 Non-Thesis Research.
 1-6 Hour.

 Students may perform independent study in a research laboratory setting.
 This work may contribute toward concentration credits subject to Program Director approval.